Divyajothi90/devops-practice/README.md

-# devops-practice
+# My DevOps Journey 🚀

-My first DevOps learning project
+This is my first DevOps learning project created using the GitHub mobile app.

+## What I've Learned So Far:
+- Git and GitHub basics
+- How to create repositories
+- How to manage code versioning

+Stay tuned for more updates!